jdunkerley/jdunkerley/AWS Developer.md

         - `version`: for future use, currently 0.0
         - `resources`: name and properties of Lambda
         - `hooks`: as per EC2 - e.g. to valdiate deployment at stages `BeforeAllowTraffic` and `AfterAllowTraffic`
+        - Can specify version of Lambda to be deployed

 - Code Deploy agent installed on EC2 or On-Premise machines
 - Service role in IAM for CodeDeploy controls permissions